 While some of what we hear and read can be very upsetting, this is nothing new.
 All of the prophets have suffered similar treatment.
 This is not a problem that can be solved, it is a fact of life, like bad weather.
 We have to accept that it exists and move on with your lives.
 Our focus, when dealing with non-Muslims, should be that the good and open-hearted among them should have an accurate view of Islam.
 As for those who dislike us, it is not our business to change them, they have already made up their minds.

-The Prophet, peace be upon him, used to wish to have miraculous powers to be able to guide more people to Islam.
+The Prophet, , used to wish to have miraculous powers to be able to guide more people to Islam.
 The Quran’s answer was this:

 Even if there were a Quran by which mountains could be set in motion, or by which the earth could be shattered, or by which the dead could be made to speak… In fact, every decision rests with God.
 Did the believers not give up and realize that had God willed, He would have guided all humanity?
 Disasters will continue to strike those who disbelieve, because of their deeds, or they fall near their homes, until God’s promise comes true.
 God never breaks a promise.
 (Verse 13:31)